Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: scattering

+In the case of the $5/2^-$ scattering, the phase shifts convergence is similar to that of the~$3/2^-$ state.
+The resonance energy and width presented in Table~\ref{Tab:resonance} are seen to be reasonably close to the experimental data, GSM {and NCSMC} results.

-Turning to states with the other parity, we obtain the $1/2^+$ scattering phase shifts monotonically decreasing without any signal of a resonant state.
-This result is in an agreement with the experimental data and the GSM predictions of Ref.~\cite{GSM} and the NCSMC predictions of Refs.~\cite{Navratil7He1, Navratil7He2}.
-From our parameterization of the effective range function~$K_\ell(E)$ we obtain the scattering length $a_0=2.2(4)$~fm and the effective radius $r_0=2.1(1.1)$~fm for this $s$-wave scattering.
+We analyze also the scattering in the $1/2^+$ state in our NCSM-SS-HORSE approach.
+The $1/2^+$ scattering phase shifts shown in Fig.~\ref{Fig:n-6He_Daej} monotonically decrease without any signal of a resonant state.
+This result is in an agreement with the experimental data and the GSM predictions of Ref.~\cite{GSM} {and NCSMC predictions~\cite{Navratil7He1, Navratil7He2}}.

-The convergence of the $3/2^{+}$ and $5/2^{+}$ phase shifts is worse than that in the negative parity states.
-However, we clearly see in Fig.~\ref{Fig:p-6He_Daej} wide resonances in both these states.
-These resonances can be also associated with the 6.2~MeV resonance of unknown spin-parity seen in the experiment~\cite{Tilley}.
-The Daejeon16 generates these resonances at lower energy but having a width close to experiment.
+The phase shifts obtained with the JISP16 $NN$ interaction are compared with those from Daejeon16 in Fig.~\ref{Fig:n-6He_Jisp}.
+The only difference in getting these JISP16 results is that we avoided the expensive~$N_{\max}=17$ calculations for the positive-parity states since there is no experimental evidence for the positive-parity resonances in $^{7}$He and we do not see any indication of such resonances in {our phase shift} calculations.
+The JISP16 and Daejeon16 $1/2^+$ scattering phase shifts are seen to be very close as {are} the respective low-energy scattering parameters listed in Table~\ref{Tab:resonance}.
+The~$3/2^{-}$ and~$5/2^{-}$ $^{7}$He resonances are generated by the JISP16 {at slightly} higher energies; the~$1/2^{-}$ resonance appears approximately at the same energy, however its width {is somewhat} larger {in the JISP16 results compared with the Daejeon16 results.}